 Research is ongoing to improve all areas of breast cancer care, including survivorship.

 After discussing the benefits and risks with your health care provider, we encourage you to consider joining a clinical trial.

-BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help you find a clinical trial that fits your health needs, including clinical trials on quality of life issues.
+BreastCancerTrials.org in collaboration with Komen offers a custom matching service to help find clinical trials that fit your health needs, including clinical trials on survivorship, such as quality of life issues.

 Learn more about clinical trials.